 - La Quinta Inn Grants Pass Oregon 541-472-1808

 If you are coming from the north like Eugene, Portland, or Seattle it will be easier for you to meet us in Roseburg Oregon.
 If you want to meet us in Roseburg we meet customers in the parking lot of the Windmill Inn at 8:30 AM.
 You can also choose to stay up on the river at the beautiful Steamboat Inn.
 If you stay at the Steamboat we can pick you up there around 9:15 AM.

 The North Umpqua River corridor is strewn with incredible camp grounds.
 If you plan on adding a day of rafting on the North Umpqua River to a family road trip, a night camping in the area will be a great experience.
 If you plan on camping in the area the night before your trip plan on meeting us at the Gravel Bin boat launch around 9:15 AM.
 Below is a great site for camping information on the North Umpqua River.

 The closest commercial airport is in Eugene, Oregon which is about an hour and fifteen minutes north of Roserburg.
-If you fly into Eugene you will need to rent a car and meet us at the Windmill Inn in Roserburg.
+If you fly into Eugene you will need to rent a car and meet us at the Hampton Inn in Roserburg.

 Southern Oregon is known for its great summer weather.

 - May · High (F) 71 Low (F) 46 Avg.
 Rainfall 1.82 in.

 - June · High (F) 78 Low (F) 51 Avg.
 Rainfall .92 in.

 - July · High (F) 86 Low (F) 55 Avg.
 Rainfall .44 in.